What is the claims process?

 When you make a claim, we aim to:

 - allocate a claims assessor who will deal with your claim from start to finish;

 - provide a personalised, professional, supportive and sympathetic service, right from the start;

 - make sure all payments are made accurately and on time;

 - look for ways to help you get back into work, and

 - make sure you get the best and most appropriate support and treatment.

 How it works

-Our assessor will contact you to arrange a convenient time to call back.
+Our claims assessor will contact you to arrange a convenient time to call back.
 They’ll also tell you what information you'll need to have to hand.

-During the call, the assessor will gather all the information you'd normally submit on a claim form.
+During the call, they'll gather all the information you'd normally submit on a claim form.
 This generally takes around 25 minutes for a critical illness or terminal illness claim and 45 minutes for all other benefits.

-If you feel, at any time, unable to continue the call because you're tired or distressed, the assessor can call you back another time.
+If you feel, at any time, unable to continue the call because you're tired or distressed, they can call you back another time.

-Once the call is complete, you'll receive a copy of your answers to check and make amendments, where necessary.
-In the meantime, we’ll request medical information from your GP/Consultant.
+Once the call is complete, we'll request medical information from your doctor and/or consultant.

 With tele-claims, we'll: